TastyWithPasta/causalens_challenge/README.md

 - Test and debug backend using container and Postman.
 [If time permits: implement TDD tests using Postman-generated requests]
 - Implement web frontend
 - Work on the stretch goals

+### Questions on specs:
+How many users are expected?
+How many concurrent users are expected?
+What kind of data will be stored?
+What type(s) of keys are accepted?
+Any use case/user profile in mind?
+Is this application expected to see growth or rapid scaling?